What is Ecological Connectivity?

 Restoring the Flow

-Across the region, First Nations, communities and partners are actively restoring the pathways that keep nature connected.
+Across the region, people are collaborating to actively restore the pathways that keep nature connected.
 These efforts make the land healthier, safer, and more resilient — for wildlife and for our communities.
 Big actions happen on the land and water, alongside critical steps taken close to home.
 Together these efforts help bring back the natural flow of life.

 Large‑scale projects across the Thompson–Okanagan are restoring the pathways that wildlife, water, and plants depend on.
 These efforts protect entire landscapes, reconnect fish‑bearing creeks and rivers, and make travel safer for both animals and people.
 Together, they keep the natural flow of life moving across the region.